Iran demands UK release of oil tanker held in Gibraltar

-Iran condemned ‘illegal’ seizure of oil tanker in Gibraltar and demanded its immediate release.
+Iran has condemned the “illegal” seizure of an oil tanker by the United Kingdom in Gibraltar and demanded its immediate release.

 A senior Iranian foreign ministry official “described the UK move as unacceptable” in a meeting with the British ambassador, who had been summoned to hear a formal protest, the ministry said in a statement on Friday.

 He “called for the immediate release of the oil tanker, given that it has been seized at the request of the US, based on the information currently available,” the statement added.